 Property prices for Whangarei, Hamilton.
 Tauranga, Napier, New Plymouth and Palmerston North.

 House Prices in Christchurch

 The average sale price in Christchurch is over $425,000.
 Property prices for various suburbs in Christchurch including Avonhead, Fendalton, Redcliffs, Hillmorton, Spreydon and Avonside.

 Property prices for Nelson, Rangiora, Timaru, Queenstown, Dunedin and Invercargill.

-We update regional house prices every month in the news section of the site.
+We update regional house prices regularly in the news section of the site.
 This is a broader brush approach than used in the suburb-by-suburb prices in the list of links above.